-When the stress range is low enough fatigue fractures will not occur.
+Under fixed stress amplitude, when the stress range is low enough fatigue fractures will not occur.
 This stress range level is defined as the fatigue limit.
-The fatigue limit will normally occur at 10^7 cycles in S-N curves in a non-corrosive environment such as air, and a fatigue analysis may be omitted if the largest local stress range for the actual detail is less than the fatigue limit, ref.
-Figure 2 Stress range
+The fatigue limit will normally occur at 10^7 cycles in S-N curves in a non-corrosive environment such as air, and a fatigue analysis may be omitted if the largest local stress range for the actual detail is less than the fatigue limit.
+In ship structure, due to the random nature of loading and therefore of stress cycle amplitude, no fatigue limit can be considered and second slope is to be defined, ref.
+Figure 2.